Lock In17 Feb 2017

 As I read this book I kept drawing parallels to some of the equality issues that have taken up so much of the world now.
 The main character is caught between policing her own people and those that are different.

-And like all Scalzi’s books he provides you with amazing technology, but doesn’t spend all of his time explaining it.
+And like all Scalzi’s books, Lock-in provides you with amazing technology, but doesn’t spend all of his time explaining it.
 I never like it when the author is so in love with the awesome tech in the world that the story gets bogged down.

 Don’t forget that you can support my writing efforts on Patreon